kjaymiller/kjaymiller/content/azure-python-static-sites.md

    4. **IMPORTANT** Selecting **CUSTOM** as the Deployment Method.

 This is where things get different for us:

-   1. Set your app location to the output path of your project. **If it doesn't exist yet, that's okay**.
-We'll add it in the next section.
+   1. Set your app location to "/" path of your project or wherever your Python code lives.

-   2. Make sure the build command is set to
+   2. Set the output path to the location where your code will create HTML.

 ![gif of building out the steps in VS Code](https://kjaymiller.azureedge.net/media/NewSWAApp.gif)